thestormforge/sre-interview-exercises/external-scaler/README.md

     ```
 3. If you look at the sample data in `k8s/licenses/sample-data.json`, `tenant-b` has a license that is expired.
 Their `scaled-service` should be scaled down to 0 replicas until an action is taken by the support team to reinstate their license.

     This is where you come in, you need to write a KEDA external scaler that checks the license API and will scale the tenant service up or down.

-    __Requirements;__

 The scaler should react to any change in the license services.
 If the license is valid, we scale to 2.
 If it is invalid, we scale to 0.

 ## Implementation and Building